 If there was one woman and one book that broke through with the wave of feminism and Wicca, this is it.
 Inspiring, socially aware, wise.

 You should buy this book for the pure pleasure of its ambition.
-It is dippable and has lovely pictures.
+It is dippable and has great illustrations.

 Manly P. Hall: The Secret Teachings of all Ages